almaceleste/userscripts/README.md

 **features**
 * always use HD video quality for course videos (if available)
+* always use keyboard shortcuts to control video
 * new features may appear soon
 * use settings to enable/disable options.